-A student will be eligible to apply for a Study Visa and/or Stamp 2 immigration permission when participating in a programme listed on the ILEP or an eligible full-time English language course offered by a provider with authorisation to use the IEM.
-English language programmes must be at least 25 weeks in duration.
+A student will be eligible to apply for a Study Visa (if required) and/or Stamp 2 immigration permission when participating in a programme listed in the ILEP or an eligible programme offered by a provider with authorisation to use the IEM.
+English language programmes must be full-time and at least 25 weeks in duration.
 Immigration permission up to 8 months may be granted, at the discretion of the Immigration Official.
 Students must progress in their studies and demonstrate at least 85% attendance.
-Students should refer directly to the Irish Immigration website before coming to study in Ireland and with regard to registration requirements and the registration process.
-A detailed set of guestions and answers is also available.
+Students should refer directly to the Irish Immigration website before coming to study in Ireland.